 Aminisha Ferdinand, Arts Integration Instructional Coach

-Elise Gallinot, Program Director
+Elise Gallinot Goldman, Program Director

 Heather Muntzer, Arts Coach

-Elise Gallinot, Program Director since 2008, coordinated development of The KID smART Model, a comprehensive multi-faceted arts integration program designed around direct instruction in classrooms and professional development for classroom teachers and teaching artists.
-She has researched and trained in best practices through national models including the John F. Kennedy Center for the Performing Arts, ArtsConnection, New York and Project Zero, Harvard Graduate School of Education, where she was a fellow for two years.
-Ms. Gallinot received her certification training in Montessori education and taught for four years before focusing on arts administration.
+Elise Gallinot Goldman, Program Director, coordinated development of The KID smART Model, a comprehensive multi-faceted arts integration program designed around direct instruction in classrooms and professional development for classroom teachers and teaching artists.
+She is on faculty at Harvard Graduate School of Education's Project Zero Classroom and Arts and Passion Driven Learning institutes and has researched and trained in best practices through national models.
+Elise received her certification training in Montessori education and taught for four years before focusing on arts administration.
 She received her B.A. in Anthropology from the University of Georgia in Athens and her Masters Degree in Arts Administration from the University of New Orleans.